 One of the few eVTOL concepts with high passenger capacity

-I imagine the Kelekona aircraft needs a rather heavy battery pack to carry its passengers from one city to another.
-That may be why it provides replaceable batteries.
+I imagine that the Kelekona aircraft needs a rather heavy battery pack to carry its passengers from city to city.
+This may be why it features replaceable batteries.
 At each trip, disembarkation, boarding, system check, battery change and so on for the return journey.

-On his website, Kelekona explains that "a combination of stereo cameras and radar offers a large viewing range for the detection and avoidance of unknown aircraft, flocks of birds and weather anomalies."
+On its website, Kelekona explains that “a combination of stereo cameras and radar offers a large observation range for the detection and avoidance of unknown aircraft, flocks of birds and weather anomalies.”

 Think big